sveltejs/cli/.changeset/poor-ducks-own.md

 'sv': patch
 ---

-fix: mysql2 closed state (drizzle addon)
+fix: use connection pool when using mysql2 with Drizzle